realnerdo/uideveloper-test/README.md

 ![Example Widget](https://cldup.com/F0xluFG_CL-3000x3000.png)

 ## Submitting
-To submit your test, fork this repository and then when you're ready do a pull request and we'll check it out.
+To submit your test, fork this repository and then when your design and built product is ready, create a pull request and we'll check it out.

-If you have any questions, drop me an email to [sam@selz.com](mailto:sam@selz.com)
+If you have any questions, drop me an email at [sam@selz.com](mailto:sam@selz.com)